t-jansson/adventOfCode/README.md

 # advent2021
 Advent of Code 2021

-Code written in C#, or at least that was the idea...
+Code written in Python, or at least that was the idea...
 //T-Jansson